tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/image-lists-quickstart-dotnet.md

         return result;
     }

-## <a name="create-a-method-to-retrieve-the-details-of-the-list"></a>A részletek a lista beolvasása metódus létrehozása
+## <a name="create-a-method-to-retrieve-the-details-of-the-list"></a>A lista adatai olvashatók be metódus létrehozása

 Adja hozzá a **Program** osztályhoz a következő metódust.